 Here’s how you can vault your way up there.
 Hi, my name’s Dougles Chan.
 I have over 20 years in various fields of business and recruitment.
+People called me The Recruitment Guru.
+(Search Google and you will know who I am).
 Now I spend 100% of my time helping smart, qualified individuals win at the game recruitment industry.
 On the following page I’m going to pull back the curtain, and show you: How to get that attract the HR Manager/Hiring Manager attention.A simple “win by the numbers” technique that virtually guarantees you a position — even when the economy is down.How to literally flip that interview you’ve been dreading right on its head, creating a bond with the stereotypical “tough guy interviewer” in the first three minutes.
-“So what, I’ve heard it before” This is what runs through every employer’s mind as they read 99% of resumes.
-I know you’re a job seeker, can you start to empathize with me a bit?
+“So what, I’ve heard it before” I know you’re a job seeker, can you start to empathize with me a bit?